How are Colors Made with Fermentation?

 Heterotrophic fermentation allows scaling to large volumes without having to use land extensively.
 It also generally uses less water and power, minimizing our environmental impact.

 Like what you read?
-Learn more about fermentation and how galdieria blue color is made here.
+Learn more about fermentation and how galdieria blue colour is made here.

 Related posts